Terauuu/Diagnosing-early-dementia-models/README.md

 This project supports the first two stages of the Well Pathway for Dementia by developing and evaluating five machine learning classification models to determine which achieves the highest accuracy in predicting dementia status (demented vs. nondemented) based on clinical and demographic metrics.
 It also includes exploratory data analysis (EDA), visualisations, and interpretation of factors associated with dementia status.

-The original study is available at the following link: [https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2022.853294/full]
+The original study is available at [here](https://www.frontiersin.org/journals/public-health/articles/10.3389/fpubh.2022.853294/full)

 # Dataset Overview & Structure

-The dataset used for this project is the Longitudinal MRI Data in Nondemented and Demented Older Adults, available at [https://www.kaggle.com/datasets/jboysen/mri-and-alzheimers].
+The dataset used for this project is the Longitudinal MRI Data in Nondemented and Demented Older Adults, available at [here](https://www.kaggle.com/datasets/jboysen/mri-and-alzheimers)

 Cross-sectional MRI database contains 436 records, and its structure is shown below.
 These features represent known biomarkers associated with Alzheimer’s pathology.

 Before beginning the analysis, several preliminary checks were performed to ensure data accuracy, including handling missing values, reviewing attribute definitions, and generating descriptive statistical summaries.
-A detailed summary of these diagnostics can be found here: [131/Datasets.pdf].
+A detailed summary of these diagnostics can be found [here](./Datasets.pdf).

 ![Alt text](datastructure.jpg)